 Alcohol Assessments and Determining Your Level of Care

 The question remains: Do I need alcohol detox?
-The simple test is to attempt to go 30 days without drinking.
+The simple test is to attempt to go s without drinking.
 If you can’t abstain for one month because you can’t resist the urge to drink or because of the discomfort of withdrawal symptoms, you need help.
 Professional alcohol detox is available to help you safely withdraw from alcohol so that you can emerge from the control of this addiction and get back to the life you once enjoyed.
 Alcohol detox at a trusted facility will do more than help you get clean.
 It will help you develop the skills and resources necessary to remain sober.

 Consider taking a self-assessment to honestly look at your level of drinking and determine your need for treatment.
 A good test can be found at the National Council on Alcoholism and Drug Dependence’s website.